 However, we’re not in school anymore and people just don’t speak that way.
 That’s why it’s better to write your ads like you would speak to a friend.
 Don’t go crazy with the grammar rule-breaking, but an occasional contraction won’t hurt anything.
 When you write to only one person, you speak informally.
 Think of it this way.
 Write your ad in the same language you’ll use to speak to this person every day at work if you hire him or her.

 The last tip I have for you is to not use a lot of lingo or industry jargon in your ads.
 Everyone has it.
 Those acronyms that stand for stuff only insiders know about.
 You don’t have to be the Army for that.
 Teachers, Nurses, and Engineers are just as bad.

 Even if the “right” applicant will know what you’re talking about, it’s aggravating to have to sort through a bunch of tech-speak to find out the details of an offer.

-Just remember to be human and write to only one person.
+Just remember to be human and write to the person you want to hire.
 It will come through in the tone and content of your ad.
 And people will like it much better.

 Never say things like, “This position reports directly to the facility manager.”
-The position doesn’t do anything, the person does.
+Positions don’t do anything, people do.
 And using language like this sounds incredibly cold and detached.
 Say, “You”ll report directly to the facility manager.”
 There, isn’t that better?
-After all, you’re a hiring manager, not a robot.
+After all, you’re a hiring human, not a robot.